INS 101. Overseas Study. (1-3 h)

 INS 120.
 Language and Culture Study.
 (1-3 h)

 Provides communicative and cultural training to students studying on Wake Forest study abroad programs in locations where the languages of the host country is not currently taught at Wake Forest.
 Course intended to ensure students are not linguistically isolated while abroad; prepares students to interact with locals and increase their ability to reflect on the cross-cultural experience of living in the host country.
 Topics include explorations of language, culture, art, history, film, and current events.
 Only offered at Wake Forest study abroad locations.

 INS 130.
 Global Village Living and Learning Community.
 (1-3 h)

-Explores issues of global citizenship for the Global Village Learning and Living Community.
+This interdisciplinary course is designed to create discussion around global issues and global citizenship for residents of the Global Village Living and Learning Community.
 Students are exposed to a variety of ways to view global citizenship through five global competencies - expression, engagement, discourse, inquiry, and connections.
-Each competency is explored through two week lecture series, conducted by professors across disciplines.
-This class is designed to be taken twice, once in the fall seemster and once in the spring semester.
+This class is designed to be taken twice, once in the Fall semester and once in Spring semester.

 INS 140.
 United Nations/Model United Nations.
 (1.5 h)

 Exploration of the history, structure, and functions of the United Nations including current economic, social, and political issues.
 An in-depth analysis of one country in the UN and attendance at the Model UN Conference.
 May be taken twice for credit.
 Pass/Fail only.

 INS 150.
 Preparing for Cross-Cultural Engagement Abroad.
 (1 h)